 Champagne has over eight years of experience working at historic sites throughout the United States.
 He has undertaken cultural and historical programming for such clients as the United Nations, the Smithsonian’s National Museum of the American Indian in New York City, and the Native American Council of Columbia University.

-Matthew has over 6 years of experience delivering guided tours of historic houses around America.
-His love of architecture, as well as social and domestic history, shine through his tours, in which he brings to life the culture and ideas of America’s past.
-He is also a dedicated world traveler, both as tourist and academic, and has lectured in such exotic locations as Chulalongkorn University in Thailand and the Dramatic Arts Center of Iran.
+He is also a dedicated world traveler, both as a tourist and academic, and has lectured in such locations as Chulalongkorn University in Thailand and the Dramatic Arts Center of Iran.

-“Decolonizing America’s Oldest–Timber Frame Home: A History of Sex and Slavery During King Phillip’s War, 1675 – 1678,” James A. Barnes Conference, Temple University, Philadelphia, PA, March 2017.
+“Decolonizing America’s Oldest–Timber Frame Home: A Hidden History of Slavery During King Phillip’s War, 1675 – 1678,” James A. Barnes Conference, Temple University, Philadelphia, PA, March 2017.

 “Students Become Teachers: Case Studies Exploring New York City’s Student Theater Movement,” International Seminar on the Independent Theater Sector, Dramatic Arts Center of Iran, Tehran, Iran, February 2017.

 “D) All the Above: Lessons the Academy Can Learn from the Performing Arts,” 33rd Annual Meeting of the Dyson Society of Fellows,” Pace University, New York, NY, March 2014.

 - B.A. in History from Pace University, 2017

 - B.A. in Directing from Pace University, 2017